rmaicle/sut/README.md

 It is possible not to statically import the _wrapper module_ but doing so may lead to possible name conflicts.
-It is therefore advised to follow the safer path and statically import the _wrapper module_.
+It is therefore advised to follow the safer path and use `static import`.